-New Student Organization Recognition - Fall 2017
+New Student Organization Recognition

 Questions?
-Please email the OSI.
+Please email the staff at the SOCH.